david44868/echo3D-Demo/README.md

   ```REACT_APP_ECHO3D_API_KEY="insert-your-api-key-here"```<br>
   ```REACT_APP_ECHO3D_SECURITY_KEY="insert-your-security-key-here"```
 - Download and add the 3D models to your echo3D console
+- In QuestionList.js, replace the ids with your asset ids that are assigned to the 3D models you added to the echo3D console
 - To start the project, then run ```npm start```

 ## Register